 FIN, the Association of Foundations in the Netherlands.
 More than 300 foundations are members of FIN.
 These funds support good causes in various sectors including nature, international relations, health and culture.

-Fondsen voor Ouderen, the Dutch Fund for the Elderly, a useful guide for those seeking financial support for projects targeting the elderly.
+Fondsen voor Ouderen, the Dutch Funds for the Elderly, a useful guide for those seeking financial support for projects targeting the elderly.
 Click on the various funds to see if your application has a chance of success.
 By filling in the QuickScan you can quickly see the best fund to apply to.

 Social Initiatives in Africa: